-City School Developed Strategic Held Citywide Launched or Bolster Elementary Developed Data

-System Plan and/or Hired Summit and/or Expanded Pre-k and Middle School Systems for Tracking

-Staff Coordinating with (1) Pipeline of (3)

-City Hall or other Academically

-partners Successful Students

-(2)

-Review the district's

-wrap-around services

-and enhance where

-needed.

-Austin Created the Communicated to all Expanding birth to 3 Established the Gus

-districtwide "No media and meeting partnership with Garcia Young Men's

-Place for Hate" opportunities about AVANCE, Head Leadership Academy,

-initiative. issues related to Start. an all-male public

-Males of Color. school.

-Established Donto onin o vyith In an a so of the mumber

-principals' council subcommittee on race Partnering with Increased the number

-Greater Calvary Rites of culturally-sensitive

-and equity of Passage, Inc. to mentors.

-prevent destructive behaviors; the Share promising

-African American practices for working

-Youth Harvest with males of color at

-Foundation on expanded monthly

-culturally relevant cabinet meetings.

-family services;

-University of Texas Develop curricular

-at Austin on Project resources that address

-Males (Mentoring to needs of Males of

-Achieve Latino Color.

-Educational Success;

-Communities in Student motivational

-Schools on leadership and inspirational

-development and assemblies with

-support; Austin Manny Scott, and

-Voices for Education character-centered

-leadership
+City School System Developed Strategic Plan and/or Hired Staff Held Citywide Summit and/or Coordinating with Launched or Expanded Pre-k (1) Bolster Elementary and Middle School Pipeline of Developed Data Systems for Tracking (3) Staff City Hall or other partners (1) Academically Successful Students (2) (3) Review the district's wrap-around services and enhance where needed.
+Austin Created the districtwide "No Place for Hate" initiative.
+Established principals' council subcommittee on race and equity Communicated to all media and meeting opportunities about issues related to Males of Color.
+Partnering with Greater Calvary Rites of Passage, Inc. to prevent destructive behaviors; the African American Youth Harvest Foundation on culturally relevant family services; University of Texas at Austin on Project Males (Mentoring to Achieve Latino Educational Success; Communities in Schools on leadership development and support; Austin Voices for Education Expanding birth to 3 partnership with AVANCE, Head Start.
+Established the Gus Garcia Young Men's Leadership Academy, an all-male public school.
+Increased the number of culturally-sensitive mentors.
+Share promising practices for working with males of color at expanded monthly cabinet meetings.
+Develop curricular resources that address needs of Males of Color.
+Student motivational and inspirational assemblies with Manny Scott, and character-centered leadership

 City School System Developed Strategic Plan and/or Hired Staff Held Citywide Summit and/or Coordinating with City Hall or other partners Launched or Expanded Pre-k (1) Bolster Elementary and Middle School Pipeline of Academically Successful Students (2) Developed Data Systems for Tracking (3) and Youth on youth empowerment; the Austin Urban League on the Young Men's Leadership Academy; the University of Texas on equity symposia; Prairie View A&M University and justice system on changing counterproductive behaviors. workshops, and student roundtables.
 Establish Males of Color Council.
-Baltimore Initiated the CitySchools MBK Modelaround readiness tolearn, reading ongrade level,graduating collegeand career ready,completingpostsecondaryeducation, enteringthe workforce, andreducing violence.Has hired a projectmanager to supportthe integration ofvarious strategies, Expose Males of Color to professional men of color, build relations, and receive guidance.
+Baltimore Initiated the City Schools MBK Model around readiness to learn, reading on grade level, graduating college and career ready, completing postsecondary education, entering the workforce, and reducing violence.
+Has hired a project manager to support the integration of various strategies, Expose Males of Color to professional men of color, build relations, and receive guidance.
 (Reading buddies, career day, lunch mentors) Allow Males of Color to spend time in various setting with professional men of color.
 (Career day, company visits, job shadowing, professional men of color clubs, hero